maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>Ontvangstadressen</translation>

 ERR
-The translation omits the ampersand (&) used for the shortcut key in the English source.
-The ampersand should be present exactly once.
+The translation is missing the single '&' accelerator required to indicate the shortcut key.

 Correct translation:
 &Ontvangstadressen